Ghostbusting for Adobe: Fighting Fraud with AI/ML

 Learnings

-This project stretched my thinking beyond UI into systems, edge cases, and intent.
+This project stretched my thinking beyond UX into systems, edge cases, and intent.
 It reminded me that when you're designing for trust, nuance matters, and the best tools are the ones that guide good decisions without oversimplifying human behavior.